-• After an absence, a student MUST give their homeroom teacher a written excuse or email the school.

-- Acceptable excused absences include illness, accidents, death in the family, religious reasons or impassable roads.
+- After an absence, a student MUST give their homeroom teacher a written excuse or email the school. - Acceptable excused absences include illness, accidents, death in the family, religious reasons or impassable roads.
 All other absences may be judged illegal.
 The excuse must include the student's full name, date(s) of absence(s), reason(s) for absence(s), the date the excuse was written and the signature of the parent or guardian.
 The excuse must be submitted upon return to school, or the absence will be classified as illegal.
-Attendance contacts by building: - Highlands Middle School, Karen Barnwell Secretary - HMSAttendance@goldenrams.com 724-226-2400 - Parents and students should make every effort to schedule appointments for special services after school.
-Administrators and teachers discourage the practice of dismissal during school hours, but if it is necessary to be excused during the day, the student must follow this procedure. - Submit to the office a written request from the parent stating the reason and time the student is to be excused.
+Attendance contacts by building: - Highlands Middle School, Karen Barnwell, Guidance Secretary - HMSAttendance@goldenrams.com 724-226-2400 - Parents and students should make every effort to schedule appointments for special services after school.
+Administrators and teachers discourage the practice of dismissal during school hours, but if it is necessary to be excused during the day, the student must follow this procedure.

+- Submit to the office a written request from the parent stating the reason and time the student is to be excused.
 The excuse must be presented to the principal or assistant principal one day in advance.
-Requests made by phone will not be honored. - After verifying the request, the school will give the child a special excuse on a blue slip. - The parent or guardian must report to the office when the child is leaving.
+Requests made by phone will not be honored. - After verifying the request, the school will give the child a special excuse on a blue slip. - The parent/guardian must report to the main office with state identification to be provided to the office staff to verify identification.
+The parent/guardian must sign out the student in the binder provided, prior to the student being released to their parent/guardian.